HazyResearch/deepdive/doc/doc/basics/installation.md

     [...]
     ```

-    Here are some extra detail:
+    Here are some more details of each options:
     * For installation with the `deepdive` option, All runtime dependencies are installed.
     Note that some steps may ask your password.
     * If you don't have permission to install the dependencies, you may want to use the `deepdive_from_release` option and ask the system administrator to install DeepDive's runtime dependencies with the following command.